vlutton/encore-ui/guides/getting-started.md

 ## Installation

-### Easy Setup: Clone the Encore-UI-Template
+### Easy Setup: Clone the EncoreUI-Template

-[Encore-UI-Template](https://github.com/rackerlabs/encore-ui-template) is a project template to help get things started with new Encore-UI based apps.
+[EncoreUI-Template](https://github.com/rackerlabs/encore-ui-template) is a project template to help get things started with new EncoreUI based apps.
 You must be a Rackspace employee in order to access the repository.

 To use, simply copy the repo in to your new project and run an NPM/Bower install.
-All Encore-UI files will be included after the dependencies have been installed.
+All EncoreUI files will be included after the dependencies have been installed.

 ### Manual Setup: Create a New Angular Project

-If you're unable to (or prefer not to) use the Encore-UI-Template, you need to manually create a new Angular project.
-Once set up, add the Encore-UI files to your page either through the CDN or Bower:
+If you're unable to (or prefer not to) use the EncoreUI-Template, you need to manually create a new Angular project.
+Once set up, add the EncoreUI files to your page either through the CDN or Bower:

 #### CDN